 If you’re tired of singing the classics, try out some of these new and improves modern lullabies to sing to baby.
 You might be surprised at how well they work!

 - Never Grow Up – Taylor Swift.
 I listened to this song once while my first was itty bitty and I’m pretty sure I cried for a week.
 This is the perfect modern lullaby.
+I even included it my songs for daughters playlist.

 - Let it Be – the Beatles.
 There are a bunch of Beatles songs perfect for lullabies, but this is probably my favorite.
 Other faves include Blackbird and I Wanna Hold Your Hand.